 Exponential Functions

 An exponential function has the form f(x) = a^x, where the variable is in the exponent.
 In this problem, the base is the constant e (Euler's number, approximately 2.718), making it a natural exponential function.
-Understanding how these functions behave is essential for solving equations involving exponents.
+Understanding how to work with exponential functions is essential to isolate the variable in the exponent.

 Recommended video: